Who Is Tom Baker IV? Meet the Founder of Wake Forest Matters

-People are asking.
+People are asking about Tom Baker IV.
 Here is the answer—not a press release, not a campaign pitch, but the plain truth about who I am, where I come from, and why I built this.

 My name is Tom Baker IV.
 I was born and raised in Wake Forest, North Carolina.
 My family has lived in this part of the state since the early 1700s.
 I am a twelfth-generation American.
 Wake Forest is not a place I moved to for a job or chose from a list.
 It is the ground my family has walked for three centuries.
 When I write about this town, I am writing about home.

 I tell you that not to claim some special authority, but so you understand what is at stake for me.
-I have no exit strategy.
-I am not passing through.
+There is no exit strategy here.
+This is not a passing-through situation.
 The decisions made by our town and county boards, our school system, they land on my family the same way they land on yours.

 Advertisement

-After active duty, I worked as a private military contractor supporting special operations forces, two deployments to Afghanistan embedded with ODAs from 1st Special Forces Group and with Charlie Platoon of SEAL Team 3, and one to Iraq, including UAV operations out of Al Asad Air Base in 2016 supporting the counter-ISIS fight.
+Consequently, after active duty, I worked as a private military contractor in the Wake County area and beyond supporting special operations forces, two deployments to Afghanistan embedded with ODAs from 1st Special Forces Group and with Charlie Platoon of SEAL Team 3, and one to Iraq, including UAV operations out of Al Asad Air Base in 2016 supporting the counter-ISIS fight.
 In 2014, I was in Afghanistan supporting security operations for the presidential elections there.

 I have spent over fifteen years working to protect elections and democratic institutions—on three continents, at every level of government, in conditions ranging from combat zones to county board meetings.